-15. Ultimate parent undertaking and controlling party
+14. Ultimate parent undertaking and controlling party

 The immediate parent undertaking is NWEN (Holdings), a company incorporated and registered in the United Kingdom.
-The address of the immediate parent undertaking is Borron Street, Stockport, Cheshire SK1 2JD.
+The registered address of the immediate parent undertaking is Borron Street, Stockport, Cheshire, SK1 2JD.
+This is the smallest group in which the results of the Company are consolidated and those consolidated accounts can be obtained from the above address.

 The ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
 The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.

-The largest group in which the results of the Company are consolidated is that headed by NWEN (Jersey).
+This is the largest group in which the results of the Company are consolidated.